-- Students learn science by testing those explanations many different ways, and communicating their ideas to others.
-This allows students to actively develop understanding of science by combining scientific knowledge with reasoning and thinking skills.
+- Students learn science by testing those explanations in many different ways, and communicating their ideas to others.
+This allows students to actively develop an understanding of science by combining scientific knowledge with reasoning and thinking skills.

 - The goal of science is for students to recognize that science is more than a body of knowledge.
 It is a way of investigating.

 - Students have the opportunity to examine the impact science has and will continue to have on society.